mynamesleon/wordify/README.md

 [Wordify demo page](http://wordify.mynamesleon.com)

 ## Usage
-Wordify creates a global namespace, which needs to contain a dictionary - an array of words - to cycle through when checking the string.
-This needs to be stored at `wordify.dictionary`.
-The main wordify file does not contain a word dictionary in order to reduce size - I have included one in the repository though sampled from the [English Open Word List for reference](http://dreamsteep.com/projects/the-english-open-word-list.html).
+Wordify creates a `wordify` object in the global namespace, which needs to contain a dictionary - an array of words - to cycle through when checking the string, which can be accessed (and set) via `wordify.dictionary`.
+The main wordify file does not contain a word dictionary in order to reduce size - I have included one in the repository sampled from the [English Open Word List for reference](http://dreamsteep.com/projects/the-english-open-word-list.html).

 Once you have a dictionary added, wordify can be called from the global function, or the string prototype: